 At the moment no data is being displayed because the check box next to the file name in the Data Files view is not checked.
 Checking this box should show the image.

 How the image looks will be very much dependent on the default colormap and histogram settings (histogram setting can be adjusted using the Quick Histogram Widget.

 Now lets assume that this data is better viewed as a series of lines rather than an image.

-In the pane at the botton of the Datasets View, change Image to Line.
+In the pane at the bottom of the Datasets View, change Image to Line.

 The image should be removed from the plot, and be replaced by a single line trace.

 DataVis has defaulted to plot the last dimension of the data (Dimension 3, size 1475) along the X axis and it is plotting the first (0) values from Dimension 2 (size 1679).